collinbarrett/FilterLists/.github/README.md

 ### Configuration

-The `appsettings*.json` files are only used when debugging in Visual Studio outside of Docker ([they are not copied into the built runtime images](https://github.com/collinbarrett/FilterLists/blob/59a4e067b35110ebda5d5cf1e3ef96cab2fcbfe5/.dockerignore#L28)).
+The `appsettings*.json` files are only used when debugging in Visual Studio outside of Docker ([they are not copied into the built runtime images](https://github.com/collinbarrett/FilterLists/blob/e6ac3da26ea44174795fbaa400def14c537c22b8/.dockerignore#L33)).
 When running any of the projects in containers via Docker/Docker Compose, the configuration is passed in as environment variables configured in [`.env`](https://github.com/collinbarrett/FilterLists/blob/master/.env) and `docker-compose*.yml` files.

 ### Testing changes to the data (.json files)

-#### Automated

-Execute:

-`docker volume create test-data-results && docker-compose -p test-data -f docker-compose.data.tests.yml down -v && docker-compose -f docker-compose.data.tests.yml build api && docker-compose -p test-data -f docker-compose.data.tests.yml run --rm api`

-#### Manual

-1. Execute `docker-compose up -d --build api`.
-2. Verify your changes are properly reflected at `http://localhost/`.
+To validate that your changes to the data are valid and supported by the FilterLists API, just open a pull request and validate that the Migrate bot check is successful.
+[See Adding or Updating Lists](#adding-or-updating-lists).

 ### Testing changes to the `Api`, `Services`, or `Data` projects